mapbox/mapbox-events-ios/README.md

 ### 🧪 Testing

-Test cases are written using [Cedar](https://github.com/cedarbdd/cedar), to run the test in `Xcode` using `Command-U` you'll need to install the framework:
+Some tests are currently written using [Cedar](https://github.com/cedarbdd/cedar), to run these tests in `Xcode` you'll need to install the framework:

 ```bash
 # install carthage